-IDLF hosts an Eighth Grade Fellows Program during the spring semester (February to May) of each school year.
+IDLF hosts an Eighth Grade Fellows Program each school year.

 The Fellows Program culminates with a weeklong leadership retreat to Gettysburg and Washington, D.C.
 Students also participate in a graduation ceremony and reception after the leadership retreat.

 As IDLF Fellows, students get to know one another and wrestle with the important cultural issues of our day, our prayer is that they will begin to understand each other’s backgrounds and perspectives to better equip them to be a light for Jesus in their respective schools.